AlanRostem/SteelPurge/design/idea_notes.md

 - Remove the drone puzzles.
 Instead make him hover on top of the player when a power up is ready
 - Breakable obstacles that grant scrap when broken.
 Can be used to teach recoil boosting
 - Focus on designing level elements that provide variety in combat the levels.
 For example, a platform that lifts in the air while enemies spawn in from the sides
+- make the gsme 8bit style both in art (music and pixel art) and the interface.
+This requires making the recoil boost energy a simpler system